As humans, we’re creatures of habit and routine. But while some habits are good for us, others can negatively impact our mental and physical health.

 For instance, perhaps you find cooking healthy meals from scratch a bit of a chore but are keen to turn it into a habit.
 So, rather than thinking that you need to become a new person to be able to achieve this, try to look at all the other positive habits you already engage in daily or weekly.

-Perhaps, you’re great at getting up early and getting moving in the morning, or maybe come rain or shine, you’re out twice a day with your dog, making sure he or she gets the exercise that they need.
+Perhaps, you’re great at getting up early and getting moving in the morning, or maybe come rain or shine, you’re out twice a day with your dog, making sure they get the exercise they need.
 Your current positive habits can hopefully help you to realise that you’re capable of developing a whole host of other positive habits too, without completely changing who you are.

-7. Visualise yourself succeeding and be kind to yourself if you hit a few bumps in the road along the way
+7. Visualise yourself succeeding and be kind to yourself if you hit a few bumps along the way

 One of the things that often puts us off breaking negative habits or forming new ones is convincing ourselves that we can’t do it.
-Then, if we have a setback, where we don’t stick to our new routine or engage in an unhealthy habit that we vowed we wouldn’t, we beat ourselves up and worry that our hard work has all gone out the window.
+Then, if we have a setback, we beat ourselves up and worry that our hard work has all gone out the window.

-These thought processes can actually then cause us to become demotivated and steer away from positive habits, or to continue to engage in old negative habits because we lose self-belief and start to doubt our abilities.
+These thought processes can cause us to become demotivated and steer away from positive habits, or continue engaging in old, negative habits because we lose self-belief and start doubting our abilities.

 8. Repeat, repeat, repeat